-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+Sources listed in the Questionable Category may be untrustworthy and should be fact-checked per article.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 Reasoning: Propaganda, Conspiracy, Lack of Transparency, Failed Fact Checks

 Analysis / Bias